WilliamCCHuang/graph-neural-networks/GCN/README.md

 It will train two GCN models, one with residual connections and the other without residual connections.

-Once the training is done, a image showing the different between these two models will be saved as `multi_gcn.png`.
+Once the training is done, an image showing the different between these two models will be saved as `multi_gcn.png`.

 ![](./images/multi_gcn.png)

+The experiment shows that the original GCN can not be stacked to get too many layers.
+It is even worse when layers are too many.
+Adding residual connections can decrease the effect, however, no increase is observed.